<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • A tipped-over trash barrel.

-Tip: Take a look around at what could be tended to before snapping photos.
+Tip: Look around at what could be tended to before snapping photos.

 RELATED: AVOID THESE 3 "FOR SALE BY OWNER" MISTAKES